Descent098/ezcv/docs/contributor-docs.md

 Used in the gallery section.
 Details about implementation can be found in the [content.py](https://github.com/Descent098/ezcv/blob/master/ezcv/content.py).

-**Extensions**: jpg, .png, .jpeg, .gif, .svg, .webp, .apng, .jfif, .pjpeg, .pjp (Note only .png, .jpg and .jpeg are tested, rest are supported based on [this list of support](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/img))
+**Extensions**: .jpg, .png, .jpeg, .gif, .svg, .webp, .apng, .jfif, .pjpeg, .pjp (Note only .png, .jpg and .jpeg are tested, rest are supported based on [this list of support](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/img))

 ##### Usage